 We are proud to hold the Lexcel Accreditation issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.

-In cases that proceed to a full hearing at a tribunal for unfair dismissal the costs involved are likely to be in the region of £9,000 - £11,000 + VAT.
+In cases that proceed to a full hearing at a tribunal for unfair dismissal, our anticipated costs involved are likely to be in the region of £9,000 - £13,000 + VAT, but costs will exceed this should your claim involve additional complex aspects of discrimination or whistle-blowing.

-For cases where you wish to instruct a barrister rather than asking us to appear at the hearing for you the costs will be higher than the costs set out above because you will have to pay the barrister’s fees in addition to ours.
-Cases are usually more expensive for employers than employees because it is usually the Employer that is responsible for preparing the trial bundles and any other necessary paperwork for a final hearing.
+Cases are usually more expensive for employers than employees because it is usually the employer that is responsible for preparing the trial bundles and any other necessary paperwork for a final hearing.

 The costs will include all work done to draft your initial defence, respond to a response from your employee, or former employee, advising you of the risks and strategies on your case, corresponding with your opponent and the tribunal, preparing witness statements, dealing with disclosure issues, requesting any relevant expert reports such as medical reports and preparing for and presenting your case to the tribunal.

-In order to commence any tribunal proceedings employees are required to complete ACAS compulsory conciliation.
+In order to commence any tribunal proceedings employees are required to exhaust the mandatory Early Conciliation with ACAS.
 We charge a fixed fee for responding to ACAS compulsory conciliation.
 That fixed fee is between £500 + VAT and £600 + VAT depending on the seniority and experience of the solicitor who deals with compulsory conciliation on your behalf.
+The purpose of Early Conciliation is to attempt to resolve the matter without the need for the final hearing.

 All of the costs, as set out above, are exclusive of VAT.